-During 2016 and in 2017, the Company has made substantial progress to eliminate the material weakness as it relates to segregation of duties through the hiring of an SEC reporting consultant to support the VP of Finance, the acquisition of accounting personnel in the IMT acquisition in January 2016 and Vislink in February 2017 and recent hiring of additional accounting personnel who are able to assist in supporting the Company's accounting department.
+In 2016 and 2017, the Company has made substantial progress to eliminate the material weakness as it relates to segregation of duties through the hiring of an SEC reporting consultant to support the Vice President of Finance, the acquisition of accounting personnel in the IMT acquisition in January 2016 and the Vislink acquisition in February 2017 and the recent hiring of additional accounting personnel who are able to assist in supporting the Company's accounting department.
 With the addition of these added resources, the Company believes it has eliminated the material weakness as it relates to its segregation of duties.
-The Company is continuing to further remediate its remaining material weaknesses as its resources permit it to.
+The Company is continuing to further remediate its remaining material weaknesses as its resources permit.